AvaHQ/avascribe-api/source/websocket.rst

 In order to stream the audio, the client sends :code:`audio` with the audio to transcribe.
 No audio message should be sent before receiving the :code:`ready` event.

-.. ava-schema:: websocket.audio
+.. jsonschema:: ../schemas/websocket.audio.json

 Play message
 -------------------------

 The backend can send :code:`play-message` to trigger an announcement message to the callee.

-.. ava-schema:: websocket.play-message
+.. jsonschema:: ../schemas/websocket.play-message.json

 Messages: